 - Citrus - for more citrus flavor, add 2 teaspoons of orange zest

 This recipe does not require any fancy equipment.
-However, having the basic baking kitchen items like a hand mixer and baking sheets will be needed.
+However, basic baking kitchen items like a hand mixer and baking sheets will be needed.
 I also suggest as noted earlier, to sue a cookie scoop.

 Here are the pieces of kitchen equipment I recommend for this recipe.
 Along with some ingredients as well to make the best soft Italian ricotta cookies.